kayex/sirius/README.md

 *The latest release notes can be found [here](https://github.com/kayex/sirius/releases).*

 ## How does it work?
 Sirius runs as a service and connects to the [Slack Real Time Messaging API](https://api.slack.com/rtm) using your Slack OAuth token.
-Once logged in, it monitors your active conversations and automatically makes intelligent edits to your messages based on their contents.
+Once logged in, it monitors your active conversations and automatically makes intelligent edits to your messages.

 ## Extensions